frc1418/2015-vision/README.md

 ================================

 We're really excited to release our image processing code for 2015!
-Due to mechanical restrictions we did not use any image processing during compitition.
+Due to mechanical restrictions we did not use any image processing during competition.
 However we developed some cool features that we as a team are really proud of.

 Details